agilebits/onepassword-app-extension/README.md

 ### Use Case #4: Web View Filling

 The 1Password App Extension is not limited to filling native UIs.
-With just a little bit of extra effort, users can fill `UIWebView`s and `WKWebView`s within your application as well.
+With just a little bit of extra effort, users can fill `WKWebView`s within your application as well.

 Simply add a button to your UI with its action assigned to this method in your web view's UIViewController: